7 Santorini Trip Planning Mistakes To Avoid!

 This is especially important if they have organized a transfer for you.

-Many drivers do keep up to date with the delays at the port.
-But it’s always best to let your hotel know they should still be expecting you.
+Many drivers keep up to date with the port delays, but it’s always best to let your hotel know they should still be expecting you.

 This way, they can pass that info along to the driver.

-If you paid for a private/semi-private transfer but experience travel delays, do not be surprised to find yourself sharing a ride with extra people.
+If you paid for a private or semi-private transfer but experienced travel delays, do not be surprised to find yourself sharing a ride with extra people.

 The driver has stayed to ensure you get to your hotel but now has to fit you into the new schedule (you will not get a discount).